 Even if you have received a negative test result, it is still possible to become sick later.
 This is why it is so important to detect any sign of infection as early as possible.

 fever (37.5°C or higher) or history of fever (night sweats, chills)

 shortness of breath (difficulty breathing)

 loss of taste.

-Other reported symptoms of COVID-19 include fatigue, runny nose, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.

 If you develop symptoms, you should seek help and get tested as soon as possible.
 Immediately tell staff (at testing clinic or general practitioner) that you are a close contact of a person with confirmed COVID-19.